 Winter driving can create hazardous driving conditions.
-Both the car and driver must be prepared for these conditions, and the driver must follow additional safe driving practices.
+Both the vehicle and driver must be prepared for bad weather, road conditions and vehicle or equipment failure.

 AAA suggests every vehicle be inspected prior to winter weather.
 Start with these points:

 Here are a few suggestions to help you recognize winter driving hazards while plow trucks are working:

 In rear-wheel drive automobiles, you should stay off the brakes and gradually ease off the accelerator.
 Turn your wheels in the direction the rear end of your vehicle is skidding.
 If the rear end of the vehicle skids right, steer right.
 If the rear end of the vehicle skids left, steer left.
 When front-wheel drive vehicles start to skid when traveling at moderate speeds, you should accelerate slightly and steer in the direction you want to go.

 If there is no room to accelerate, shift into neutral or push in the clutch.
 Remember, front-wheel drive vehicles have positive, accurate, and quick steering; the vehicle goes exactly where you point it.
 Four-wheel drive vehicles have a tendency of giving the driver a false sense of security.